 In this post, we want to take a look at the top public storage complaints found during our research and analysis with possible solutions to avert such occurrences.

 Top 10 Public Storage Complaints

 Some of you might have faced these problems before, while others might be seeing these for the first time.
 Here are the top public storage complaints.

 Being a self-storage operator, you know the problems associated with running a 24-hour facility.
 There are additional costs, additional security measures, and additional risks involved.
 This is why 24-hour access is not what all self-storage facilities can offer.

-But many renters, even those who don’t need to drop by regularly at 3:00 a.m. still feels ridiculously robbed at times when it is not on the table.
-In most cases, the tenant laying complaints about the hours of operation; considering someone who is known to visit at 7 even though the unit closing hour is 6.
+But many renters, even those who don’t need to drop by regularly at 3:00 a.m. still feel ridiculously robbed at times when it is not on the table.
+In most cases, the tenant laying complains about the hours of operation; considering someone who is known to visit at 7 even though the unit closing hour is 6.

 - Include them on the lease document signed by your tenants.

 - Have them displayed on the sign at the entrance of your storage facility.